Make your practice more efficient. Get in touch with our Sales team today at (415) 993-4977.

 Jim Tate

 Jim Tate, is a partner at HITECHAnswers.net, a leading independent resource to understand the impact of the HITECH Act.
 He is also President of EMRAdvocate and a veteran of numerous EMR implementations in the United States and Asia.
 He consults with EMR vendors on interface and functional specifications, marketing strategy, documentation and certification.
 Jim speaks frequently at national conferences on HIT adoption, EHR certification and Meaningful Use.
-Jim is committed to the proper use of technology to improve health care and may be reached at jimtate@emradvocate.com.
+Jim is committed to the proper use of technology to improve healthcare and may be reached at jimtate@emradvocate.com.